Generic selectors

 Positioning the US beam in a direction perpendicular to the nerve enables optimal nerve visualization in the short axis.[12,16,17] The CSA of the nerve is measured along the inner margin of the epineurium [Figures 2 and 3].
 The mean CSA of the median nerve in healthy individuals varies from 6.1 to 10.4 mm2.[9]

-(a) Transverse axis ultrasound images at the level of the pronator quadratus (Green dots) and (b) at the level of the carpal tunnel showing measurement of the cross-section area of the median nerve (Green dots).
+(a) Transverse axis ultrasound images at the level of the pronator quadratus (Green dots) and (b) the level of the carpal tunnel showing measurement of the cross-section area of the median nerve (Green dots).

 Figure 2:

-(a) Transverse axis ultrasound images at the level of the pronator quadratus (Green dots) and (b) at the level of the carpal tunnel showing measurement of the cross-section area of the median nerve (Green dots).
+(a) Transverse axis ultrasound images at the level of the pronator quadratus (Green dots) and (b) the level of the carpal tunnel showing measurement of the cross-section area of the median nerve (Green dots).

 Transverse axis ultrasound image showing measurement of the cross section area of the median nerve (A) distal to the outlet of the carpal tunnel (Green dots).